 The LOFARgram machines would have needed to have been off-site.
 Maybe located at the US Embassy or maybe in an unknown US Navy safe house somewhere in Barbados?
-To have had these at Andromeda would have blown the cover and have needed a team of analysis monitoring them 24/7!
+To have had the LOFARgram machines at Andromeda would have blown the cover and would have needed a team of analysis monitoring them on-site 24/7!

 LOFARgram machines were used to visually display in real-time the output of the array of hydrophones that were passively listening for Soviet submarines.
 In order to analyse the signals, AT&T adapted a device called a sound spectrogram, which in the early 1950s had been invented to analyse speech sounds.
 The Low Frequency Analysis and Recording (LOFAR) instruments installed at the NAVFACs were designed to analyse low-frequency underwater sounds to show which frequencies were present.
 The distinctive sound signatures generated by submarines could then be seen graphically on the LOFARgrams.

-Assuming there were 40 hydrophones on a typical SOSUS array there would needed to have been at least 40 LOFARgram machines.
+Assuming there were 40 hydrophones on a typical SOSUS array there would have needed to be at least 40 LOFARgram machines.
 The main space within the T building at NAVFAC Barbados Harrison’s Point was taken up by rows and rows of LOFARgram machines that operated 24/7 with a team of analyst looking for the the tell-tale signatures of known Soviet submarines.
-Identifying characteristic frequencies patterns was key to detecting and classifying targets.
+Identifying characteristic frequencies patterns was key to detecting and classifying Soviet submarine targets.

 - There were independent and two arrays were used – maybe one focused north tracking sounds from the North Atlantic and one focused south tracking sounds from the South Atlantic?